-This is a revolving business loan fund which provides loan finance, on a strictly recoverable model basis, to growth businesses to unlock development that the UK loan market has not been able to service. £23m was available through the Growing Places Fund.
+This is a revolving business loan fund which provides loan finance and /or equity investment to growth businesses where banks have not been willing to lend. £23m was available through the Growing Places Fund.
 The fund is currently fully committed but if any further loan capital is made available, application details will be published on our website.
 The Growing Places Fund Committee is charged with monitoring the £23m deployed via the Growing Places Fund and reporting to the Board.